valeIT/valeIT.github.io/_posts/2019-12-05-star-wars-jedi-fallen-order-first-impression.md

 Finally an EA game that does not have predatory microtransactions or a subcription.
 What a breath of fresh air.

+- Star Wars Story And Characters

+If you're a Star Wars fan you're going to like the story and the characters.
+It is the typical Star Wars story that you would expect with funny and relatable characters.
+The little droid is the best and will be with you for the whole gameplay.

 ## MINUS

 - Confusing maps